Johnny Depp’s spokesperson criticizes Amber Heard for his recent televised interview

 Amber Heard Y Johnny Depp they met on the set of The Rum Diary (Diary of a Seducer) and they soon began a romantic relationship.
 Their private life quickly became public and they became the couple of the moment.
 The point is that from the beginning there were several instances in which their union was perceived as problematic and complicated.
 After getting married, things got worse and more problems came to light.
 The divorce, a process that began when she appeared in court with a blow and asking for a restraining order against the actor, was a scandal that continues to give material despite the years.

-The protagonist of Minamata – 35% did not sit idly by the accusation and the fact that it meant practically retiring from acting because the producers did not want to be associated with their name.
+The Minamata star (35%) did not sit idly by at the accusation and the fact that it meant practically retiring from acting because the producers didn’t want to be associated with his name.
 After a significant loss in his lawsuit against The Sun for calling him a “wife beater”, the actor started another process now directly against Heard.
 It was clear that the trial would give Depp access to the public eye from another angle, one that would help him reconcile with the audience even if he lost the verdict.

 The happy trial was in itself another scandal and kept these two as main figures in the media for several weeks.
 Between secrets and mutual accusations, both presented evidence and witnesses who had to confirm who had been the real abuser in the relationship.
 Much can be said about the verdict, which gave Depp a winning pass and left Heard with less than half a win, especially about the way the public reacted to every detail that was revealed day by day.